jranjan/labs-technology-bytes/micro-services/microservice-building-from-scratch.md

 releases can be triggered and orchestrated by continuous integration/delivery pipeline tooling, such as Jenkins or Spinnaker, automated “DevOps” platform like Electric Cloud, or automate or feature management SaaS platforms like LaunchDarkly or Optimizely.

-See ![Canary release ]https://martinfowler.com/bliki/CanaryRelease.html to know more about it.
+See [canary release](https://martinfowler.com/bliki/CanaryRelease.html) to know more about it.

-> ### In simple words, we devised a maechanism which can effectively build scaleout applications with the ability for organization
-> ### to adopt a culture of decentralized decision-making so that we can move faster.
+> ### Is canary release ONLY release model for micro-services?

 # Deployment strategy